ASUHousingGurus/ASUHousingGurus.github.io/index.md

 ## List of Housing Options Around ASU
 ![RicardoOfTheCampa](asu housing app pic1.jpg)

+The App offers information on housing options from 20 complexes near ASU.
+Information includes the pricing, the distance from the ASU campus, gym included, pool included, pets allowed, and if the housing option is offered on campus or off campus.

 ## Search For What You Want in Housing
 ![RicardoOfTheCampa](asu housing app pic2.jpg)